 This is a combined FODMAP challenge.
 Only complete this challenge if you pass both the excess fructose and sorbitol challenge.

 1/4 apple increasing to one whole apple

 1/4 pear increasing to one whole pear

 (Table References: 4, 5)

-For more FODMAP challenge food options check out our FODMAP Challenge Course in the Wellness Club.
+For more FODMAP challenge food options check out our FODMAP Reintroduction Course in the FODMAP Made Easy programme.

 Once you have completed your FODMAP challenges you should have a good idea of what FODMAP groups you can enjoy while keeping your symptoms settled.
 You can then move from the FODMAP Reintroduction Phase onto a long term modified low FODMAP diet where you add those high FODMAP foods back into your diet.